OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 intervention.

-The heuristics are applied in the order in which they are listed below.
+The heuristics are applied in the order in which they are listed above.
 The outcome is sensitive to the ordering.
 The ordering is forced to some extent by internal logic [discuss after the reader knows what the heuristics are].